Winds of Change

 Sioux had checked on Grant, and was pleased to find him and his children asleep on the Sofa.
 She thought a lot of Grant, and it infuriated her how his ex-wife and her sister made him go through all sorts of hoops to have any time with his kids.
 At least Mark and Tracy would have the memories of this time to help carry them through the tough times that would follow.

 John’s wife checked on her daughter and then returned to the kitchen and sat on her husband’s lap while the visitors shared more about themselves.
 She was a little surprised that no one had asked about the compound, or its purpose.

 Suddenly, there was a loud boom which accompanied the shaking of the building like a mid-level earthquake.
-Knowing the extent of its foundations, John's initial concern was that one of the five hundred gallon propane tanks had exploded.
+Knowing the extent of its foundations, John’s initial concern was that one of the five hundred gallon propane tanks had exploded.
 Then, before anyone could move, the wind and rain stopped.
-It didn't taper off; it stopped completely.
+It didn’t taper off; it just completely stopped.
 This was followed immediately by a loud klaxon from one of the warning sensors.